Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Why Are They Called Bleeding Hearts?

 They were called bleeding hearts because the flowers look like hearts with a drops coming out of them.
 Other names for them are Lyre Flower and Lady-in-a-Bath.
 If you turn the flowers upside down, they resemble a bathtub and the pendant drop looks like a lady.

-Do They Come in Other Colors?
+Do Bleeding Hearts Have Other Colors?

 Bleeding hearts will grow in full or partial shade.
 They flower best in morning sun and afternoon shade.
 They should be planted in rich soil and kept evenly moist.
 Be careful not to over-water.
 Too much moisture, and the roots will rot.
 A thick, 2-inch layer of mulch is helpful in maintaining the moist conditions the plants love.
 Keep the mulch at least 2 inches away from the stems of the plants to prevent disease or insect infestations.
-Fertilize in the spring as the plants send up their first shoots.
+Fertilize using a 5-10-5 fertilizer in the spring as the plants send up their first shoots.
 No further fertilizer is required.

 The flowers appear in late spring or early summer depending on location.
 After the plants have bloomed, they die back and the roots become dormant until the following spring.
 Be sure to clear away all of the dead foliage so that insects don’t take up residence in the debris.

 The short season of these plants leave you with a rather large hole in your flower bed just as the summer growing season is getting underway.
 You need to plan ahead when adding bleeding hearts to your garden.
 Plant other shade lovers such as hostas, ferns, or tiarella around your bleeding hearts to hide the “hole” after they go dormant in the summer.